-Many people know "The Coneheads" as a family of aliens whose antics were documented on Saturday Night Live, but there's more truth to those sketches than you may have imagined.
+Many people know "The Coneheads" as a family of aliens whose antics were documented on Saturday Night Live, but there's more truth to those sketches than you might have imagined.
 Were coneheads real?
 Many anthropological digs have uncovered human skeletons with elongated skulls - but they weren't born that way.
 They underwent a body modification called "skull elongation."
 These real coneheads have been found all around the globe, coming from many different civilizations.

-The custom of skull elongation involved binding the skulls of infants with wood or cords.
+The custom of skull elongation involved binding the skulls of infants with wood or fabric.
 As they grew, the cranium would become elongated and appear cone-like.
 This artificial cranial deformation is also known as head flattening or head binding.
 It has been practiced for thousands of years, and that history is the basis for these conehead people facts.

 What is the purpose of this ritual, and how did it come to be practiced by so many different cultures?
 Can it really explain all the instances of this deformity that have been discovered?
-The true origins of the practice remains an enigma to this day, but these ancient conehead facts unravel some of the mysteries surrounding their existence.
+The true origins of the practice remain an enigma to this day, but these ancient conehead facts help unravel some of the mysteries.

 Skull Elongation Was Practiced By Many Cultures Around The World

 Interestingly, the practice of skull elongation has been found in many peoples from a multitude of different and unconnected cultures.
 The Mangbetu tribe of Africa, the Huns of Asia, and the Chinookan tribes of North America all practiced it.

 A Long, Flat Head Was Considered A Mark Of Beauty By Many Of Its Practitioners

-The Mangbetu tribe of Africa, in particular, styled their hair to emphasize their elongated skulls in order to make them look more beautiful.
+The Mangbetu tribe of Africa, in particular, styled their hair to emphasize their elongated skulls and make them look more beautiful.
 The skull elongation was a mark of beauty and status in the Congo region, which in turn inspired the hairstyles.

 The tradition was still practiced until the mid-1900s, when it was outlawed by the government.